MichalMrena/DecisionDiagrams/README.md

 auto& x     = creator;
 auto result = (x(1) && x(2)) || x(3);
 ```
 The only difference is that operators create a temporary instance of the manipulator.
-Effect on the performace is probably insignificant but in case you do some mission critical calculations it might be better to use one manipulator with direct calls to apply.
+Effect on the performance is probably insignificant but in case you do some mission critical calculations it might be better to use one manipulator with direct calls to apply.
 In case you have a diagram in a variable and you won't need this variable after the call to the apply you can move the diagram from the variable and its memory will be released after finishing apply.
 ```C++
 auto tmp    = creator.from_vector(truth_vector::from_string("01010111"));